kongling893/Item_Catalog_UDACITY/README.md

 	- You can login using your google account.
 	- Only the owner can manage his own shop.
 3. Using RESRFULL APIs, like Post and Get.
+4. Providing JSON APIs, which you can exploit to get the information you want.

 ##You will see